 Tips on Reaching Penang (and Malaysia) from Singapore’s Airport

 Singapore’s Changi Airport is well connected to both Asia and Australia.
-But as we were bound home to Penang, the following information summarizes pretty much a trip to the North — which you may as well continue to Thailand and the Mekong Region.
+But as we were bound home to Penang (remember that Scoot flights from Singapore to Penang are available) the following information summarizes pretty much a trip to the North — which you may as well continue to Thailand and the Mekong Region.

 From Changi, you can proceed to Penang using one of the many low-cost flights operated by AirAsia, Tiger or Jet Star.
 Alternatively, you can catch the first MRT train to Bugis at 5.30am (your flight will land at about 4.50am, Singapore time), get out and cross the road to the parking lot in Queen Street.
 Here buses leave to the Woodlands checkpoint — the border between Singapore and Johor Bahru — and the Larkin long-distance bus terminal in Johor Bharu for 3.30 Sing$.